RazorSiM/razworks/content/pages/about.md

 Why not? 🐱‍👤

-One of my first encounter with a **mechanical keyboard** was circa 1995, when my dad bringed home our first personal computer: it was an IBM Model M. Growing older I moved to mainstream keyboards and then i snatched a PS2 Filco Majestouch with NKRO.
+One of my first encounter with a **mechanical keyboard** was circa 1995, when my dad brought home our first personal computer: it was an IBM Model M. Growing older I moved to mainstream keyboards and then i snatched a PS2 Filco Majestouch with NKRO.

 ![Filco Majestouch](./images/filco_majestouch.jpg)